Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Digitization in Health

-Shohei Shirakami, Vice Chairman, Innovation Promotion Subcommittee, Industrial Policy Committee, Pharmaceutical Manufacturers Association of Japan (PAPMA)
+Shohei Shirakami, Vice Chairperson, Innovation Promotion Subcommittee, JPMA Industrial Policy Committee

 Ms. Aneta Tyszkiewicz, Senior Manager Digital and Data, EFPIA

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) shared the background of the establishment of the Headquarters for the Promotion of Digital Transformation (DX) in Healthcare by the government and the status of discussions by the Ministry of Health, Labour and Welfare (MHLW) on the issue of the lack of progress in the secondary use of health data in Japan, and the PMAJ is committed to continue advocacy activities such as requesting the establishment of a national data infrastructure and the development of a legal system to improve efficiency in pharmaceutical research and development.
+The JPMA shared the background of the establishment of the Headquarters for the Promotion of Digital Transformation (DX) in Healthcare by the government and the status of discussions by the Ministry of Health, Labour, and Welfare regarding the issue of the lack of progress in the secondary use of health data in Japan, and requested the establishment of a national data infrastructure and the establishment of a legal system to improve the efficiency of pharmaceutical R&D. The JPMA will continue to advocate for the establishment of a national data infrastructure and the establishment of a legal system.
 EFPIA also shared the history of the establishment of the MHLW's Headquarters for the Promotion of Information Formation and shared the status of the discussions by the MHLW.

 EFPIA also introduced the status of discussions on the European Health Data Space (EHDS), a mechanism for the establishment and utilization of European health data infrastructure, concerns for the pharmaceutical industry, and EFPIA's efforts to establish a better system, following the regular meeting in 2022.
 The discussion focused on the EHDS.

-In the discussion, the Pharmaceutical Manufacturers Association of Japan (PMAJ) asked questions regarding the expectations and concerns of the pharmaceutical industry regarding the EHDS, and EFPIA responded that the biggest concern at present is that data owners do not have the right to refuse access to their data.
+During the discussion, JPMA asked questions regarding the expectations and concerns of the pharmaceutical industry regarding the EHDS, and EFPIA responded that the biggest concern at present is that data holders have no right to refuse access to their data.

 Concluding Remarks

-Finally, Mr. Nobuo Murakami, Chairperson of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation, noting that this was the first face-to-face meeting with EFPIA in four years (since a face-to-face meeting was not possible in 2022 due to problems during transportation).
+Finally, Mr. Nobuo Murakami, Chairperson of the JPMA International Affairs Committee, expressed his gratitude, noting that this was the first face-to-face meeting with EFPIA in four years (since the face-to-face meeting in 2022 was not possible due to problems during transportation).
 He called for continued discussions on how to strike a balance between creating innovation and ensuring access to medicines, and to seek solutions in cooperation with each other.

 Group photo Group photo

-( Yuka Hayashizaki, EU Team Leader, Europe Group, Europe and US Subcommittee, International Committee)
+( Yuka Hayashizaki, EU Team Leader, Europe Group, Europe and America Subcommittee, International Affairs Committee)

 Share this page